KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/data_analysis/code/CPOM_survey_2013_metadata.md

 * CPOM.cruc.ash is the mass of the crucible plus the ash, following ashing at 550 dC (g)

+* sed.empty is the mass of the empty scintillation vial used for sediment dry mass determination (g)

+* sed.full is the mass of the scintillation vial plus dried sediments used for sediment dry mass determination (g)

+* sed.cruc.num is the number of the crucible used for the sediment LOI determination (g)

-* sed.empty is the mass of the empty crucible used for sediment LOI determination (g)
+* sed.cruc.empty is the mass of the empty crucible used for the sediment LOI determination (g)

-* sed.full is the mass of the crucible plus the dried sediments used for LOI determination (g)
+* sed.cruc.full is the mass of the crucible plus the dried, homogenized sediment used for the sediment LOI determination (g)

 * sed.cruc.ash is the mass of the crucible plus the ash, following ashing at 550 dC (g)